sajanpphilip/manim_fundamentals/README.md

 Let's start learning about VMObjects.
 Getting a grasp on VMObjects will help you to create better animations.
 I have used Google Colab to bypass the Installation steps for Manim.
 These are very basic tutorials for beginners.
 For Advanced users, please refer Manim Documentation.
 First let us familiarize ourself with these basic shapes and then we can move to Basic Animations.
 After that we can proceed with Complex Shapes, Complex Animations, Complex Programming Concepts and Updater Concepts.

 ## How to use Google Colab for Manim
  Step 1.
-Open a New Notebook at https://colab.research.google.com/[Google Colab] Step 2.
+Open a New Notebook at [Google Colab]https://colab.research.google.com/ Step 2.
 Copy and Paste the below code in the first Code Cell.
  ```
 !sudo apt update